 - the MS shall delete stored information in the "PLMNs with E-UTRAN not allowed" list when the MS is switched off, the USIM is removed or timer TE expires.

-The MS should maintain a list of PLMNs where the N1 mode capability was disabled due to IMS voice not available and the MS's usage setting was "voice centric" as PLMNs where voice service was not possible in N1 mode.
-When the MS disables its N1 mode capability due to IMS voice not available and the MS's usage setting was "voice centric":
+The MS should maintain a list of PLMNs where the N1 mode capability was disabled because IMS voice was not available and the MS's usage setting was "voice centric" as PLMNs where voice service was not possible in N1 mode.
+When the MS disables its N1 mode capability because IMS voice was not available and the MS's usage setting was "voice centric":

 - the MS should add the identity of the PLMN to the list of PLMNs where voice service was not possible in N1 mode and should start timer TF if timer TF is not already running.
 The number of PLMNs that the MS can store where voice services is not possible is implementation specific, but it shall be at least one.
 The value of timer TF is MS implementation specific, but shall not exceed the maximum possible value of background scanning timer T as specified in clause 4.4.3.3.1;